 Life in Towns of the Mohave Desert

-Normally when I write about a place it is because I’m giving tourist information.
-This article is about the small desert community consisting of Bullhead City, Arizona, Laughlin, Nevada, and Needles California.
-While my article doesn’t cast a good light on these towns, this piece of desert isn’t necessarily a bad place to live.
-The weather is warm (or it’s surface-of-the-sun hot).
+Normally when I write about a place, it is because I’m giving tourist information.
+This article is about the small desert community consisting of Bullhead City, Arizona, Laughlin, Nevada, and Needles, California.
+While my article doesn’t cast a good light on these towns, this piece of desert isn’t necessarily a bad place to live; the weather is warm (or surface-of-the-sun hot).
 Seasonal affective disorder is non-existent here.
 The cost of living is low.
 The Colorado River is great.
 This area has some of the most beautiful mountain scenery anywhere.
-For those rock hounds there is no telling what you could turn up here.
+For those rock hounds, there is no telling what you could turn up here.

 Bullhead City, Arizona

-Along Highway 95 and Hancock, strip malls and buildings have boarded up windows from sitting vacant too long.
-In Riviera the same mobile homes that were here 25 years ago sit in various states of disrepair, on lots that were once prime real estate at one time.
-Signs of a town struggling to recover economically are everywhere as Kmart and JCPenny’s announced they are closing as well.
+Along Highway 95 and Hancock, strip malls and buildings have boarded-up windows from sitting vacant too long.
+In Riviera, the same mobile homes that were here 25 years ago sit in various states of disrepair on lots that were once prime real estate at one time.
+Signs of a town struggling to recover economically are everywhere as Kmart and JCPenny announced they were closing as well.

 Many people, including myself, have grumbled about the lack of quality in this community.
-It’s difficult to maintain greatness with so little resources.
+It’s difficult to maintain greatness with so few resources.

 I accidentally turned down a street in Riviera the other day; I saw a row of tiny mobile homes, the yards lined with junk and trash to an alarming degree.
-It was sad to see how bad things have gotten in this once thriving community.
-Some of the dilapidation simply has to do with the fact that the desert heat destroys things.
+It was sad to see how bad things have gotten in this once-thriving community.
+Some of the dilapidations simply has to do with the fact that the desert heat destroys things.

 In many areas of town, half-planned neighborhoods stand with fewer than ten houses.
 Lack of zoning has caused sporadic housing to develop in areas where mobile homes used to be.
 Time has not been kind to the towns that grew up from the construction of Davis Dam.